-Whereas a Plunger with its immersion brewing style requires a far coarser grind and longer brewing time - 4 - 6 minutes.
+Whereas a French Press or Plungerwith its immersion brewing style requires a far coarser grind and longer brewing time - 4 - 6 minutes.

 If your grind is too coarse you can end up with a sour tasting coffee, too fine and you will have bitter and harsh coffee.

-When you have brewed your morning coffee, have a taste and if you think it is a bit powerful, heavy, aggressive, or generally too intense, just ever so slightly coarsen your grind.
+Next, smell the coffee and have a taste - if you think it's a bit powerful, heavy, aggressive, or generally too intense, just ever so slightly coarsen your grind.

 What kind of grind do you need?

-These are all just recommendations and some are very debatable, but as starting point we think the can get you close to brewing perfection.
+These are all just recommendations and some are very debatable, but hopefully they give you the starting point needed to ensure your coffee is consistently delicious and brewed to your idea of perfection.